proteinevolution/toolkit-docker/frontend/README.md

 # Toolkit Frontend Docker Image
 Dockerfile for the toolkit's frontend docker image.
-It should be built automatically by DockerCloud.
+It should be built automatically by DockerHub.

 To build it manually, run:\
 ``docker image build -t "proteinevolution/toolkit-docker-frontend:1.3.0" -t "proteinevolution/toolkit-docker-frontend:latest" .``